 Identification of 133 useful and comprehensive static features for detection

-High accuracy rate of 99.82%, with a false positive rate of less than 0.01% for the learned model
+A high accuracy rate of 99.82%, with a false positive rate of less than 0.01% for the learned model

-Prediction time for single file maintains at millisecond level
+Prediction time for single file maintains at a millisecond level

-Develop an adversarial examples detection framework including adversarial example generation, robust model generation and evasion detection
+Develop an adversarial examples detection framework including adversarial example generation, robust model generation, and evasion detection

-Present a general model for practical assessment of security of learning-based detection techniques.
+Present a general model for practical assessment of the security of learning-based detection techniques.
 This model enables systematic exploration of various kinds of information leaks exploitable by an attacker and is applicable to systems that have a modifiable subset of features.

 We provide an open source software framework for all experiments carried out in our study for independent verification and extension of our results.